ynlamy/fog-plugin-hostext/README.md

 ![Preview](fog-plugin-hostext.gif)

+This plugin has been tested with [FOG Project](https://fogproject.org/) v1.5.9.

 ### Installation

 Extract the contents of this ZIP file into the FOG Project web content folder (usually /var/www/html/fog/lib/plugins/) :